 Occupant safety system development with Simcenter Madymo

 With Simcenter Madymo Siemens offers a solution for accurately and efficiently developing occupant safety systems.
-It bundles various methodologies and validated multi body (MB) and finite element (FE) models of both humans and crash test dummies.
-It also includes seat belt and airbag modelling capabilities.
-In order to assist the safety engineer and reduce their burden, the Siemens developers have upgraded the user tool set to offer improved efficiencies during the setup of occupant safety and comfort solutions.
+It bundles various methodologies and validated multi-body (MB) and finite element (FE) models of both humans and crash test dummies.
+It also includes seat belts and airbag modeling capabilities.
+In order to assist the safety engineer and reduce their burden, the Siemens developers have upgraded the user toolset to offer improved efficiencies during the setup of occupant safety and comfort solutions.
 The result of their work is the ‘Framework for Occupant Restraint Testing and Evaluation (FORTE).

 The evolution of complexity in occupant restraint applications

-As cars develop to meet latter day technologies and trends, their safety systems become more integral into their design; two categories of safety systems have emerged: “passive” and “active.”
-These names originate from their purpose; a passive system waits (passively) for a crash to occur, before it becomes effective (injury mitigation).
+As cars develop to meet latter-day technologies and trends, their safety systems become more integrated into their design; two categories of safety systems have emerged: “passive” and “active.”
+These names originate from their purpose; a passive system waits (passively) for a crash to occur before it becomes effective (injury mitigation).
 While, an active system, actively tries to (help) prevent or mitigate the crash itself (crash mitigation).